ros-safety/safety_working_group/README.md

 # Safety-Critical ROS Working Group

-This document defines the scope and governance of the Working Group (WG).
+This document defines the scope and governance of the Safety-Critical ROS Working Group (WG).

 The Safety-Critical ROS Working Group's mission is to support the creation of robots and other systems using ROS that are safe.